 The Jihadists have a very strong belief that it is their duty to act in the way they do: perceiving jihad as a duty or a divine task, which cannot be paralleled.
 They fulfil the condition of having 'sincere will' to fulfil their duty before God - and nothing for them can be more “good” than that.

 A jihadist's can argue that the will to obey God, is a good will.
 How then to judge one's fulfilment of duty as being good?
 “Good” – for whom?
 If goodwill prompts to action, then each action has two components: the acting and the acted upon.
-Can an action, considered as good to someone, result in evil consequences?
+The question reappears again: can an action considered as good to someone, result in evil consequences?

-Another manifestation of the tendency for separating the evaluation of morality of an action from its consequences – is the phenomenon of revenge – deeply ingrained in the Middle Eastern mind (Eye for the Eye) – and revenge is regarded as fulfilling one's 'moral duty' – and this is practiced even in societies beyond the Middle East.
-For them, such actions of duty do not have to be pleasurable - and accidentally, this view happens also to be found in Kantian view, that fulfilling duty must not be evaluated with reward of pleasure (for self and others).
+Another manifestation of the tendency for separating the evaluation of morality of an action from its consequences – is the phenomenon of revenge – deeply ingrained in the Middle Eastern mind (Eye for the Eye).
+Revenge is regarded as fulfilling one's 'moral duty' – and this is practiced even in societies beyond the Middle East.
+For them, such actions of moral duty do not have to be pleasurable - and accidentally, this view happens also to be found in Kantian view, that fulfilling duty must not be evaluated with reward of pleasure (for self and others).

 Reconciliation in the Middle East

-Can the future situation in the Middle East witness something similar to what took place in Australia and other countries, which reached reconciliation?
+Can the future situation in the Middle East witness something similar to what took place in Australia and other countries, which reached reconciliation in its society?
 Reconciliation between any two or more fighting parties in the Middle East can bring benefit to all sides.
 A simple logic would say - as the Dalai Lama mentioned - that it is better to have more friends than enemies.

-It is possible to expand one's circle of humanity to include others, and people are very good at doing that, as evolution tells us.
-The Australian reconciliation brought about huge social benefits in various aspects - so what prevents people from the Middle East from being open to mutual benefit and reconciliation?
-Again, it is the system of values which dominate people's mind.
+It is possible to expand one's circle of humanity to include others, and people are very good at doing that, as the process of evolution tells us.
+The Australian reconciliation brought about huge social benefits in various aspects - so what prevents people in the Middle East from being open to mutual benefit and reconciliation?
+Again, it is the system of values which dominates people's mind.

-In contrast, in the Australian example of reconciliation, the highest value which was considered shared Humanity (which leads to a shared).
-In the Middle Eastern ethics, however, humanity does not play any role; more important than Humanity of the enemy is the Truth, and each party claims possession of the Truth.
+In contrast, in the Australian example of reconciliation, the highest value which was considered the "shared Humanity".
+In the Middle Eastern ethics, however, humanity does not play any role; more important than Humanity of the individual is whether the individual sides with the Truth, being God - and if not then that individual is siding with the enemy is the Truth.

-But the Australian example of making a shift from past and its painful values – towards mutual benefit and sharing humanity – brings an inspiring potential, and people do not have to wait 200 years to say let's work together.
-There is a need for revolutionary philosophers who put 'benefit to humanity' enshrined in the social value system instead of 'My-Truth' as a reference.
-The real Truth is non-conflicting with “benefit to self and others”.
+But the Australian example provided a proof of the possibility of making a shift from the past and its painful values – towards mutual benefit and sharing humanity.
+There is a need for revolutionary philosophers who put 'benefit to humanity' enshrined in the social value system instead of 'My-Truth' - as the only reference.

 'Benefit to Humanity 'as a Value